-The European Union's (EU) General Data Protection Regulation (GDPR) goes into effect May 25, 2018.
-Non-compliance comes with heavy fines.
+The European Union's (EU) General Data Protection Regulation (GDPR) is now in effect.
 Learn about security and deployment best practices to get your Elasticsearch data compliant with GDPR guidelines.

 Talk with an Elastic expert about getting GDPR-ready with the Elastic Stack.